 My obsession is Arabic Calligraphy

-This year I have joined the South African Foundation For Islamic Art and as a member, exhibiting my work was a first for me.
 Over the past few years I have done mostly commissioned work for friends, family and their networks, and most of these paintings were not photographed due to privacy.
 I hope to be documenting more of my work on this website so that it would encourage me to improve my knowledge and skills.

-Last but not least, I would like to mention that I do have another passion which is a different art.
+Last but not least, I would like to mention that I do have another passion which is a different form of art.
 It is the Malay Martial Art called Seni Silat or Pencak Silat.
 You can hop over to our website www.senisilatcapetown.co.za if this interests you :)